 Cost: A Balinese cooking course with Bumi Bali restaurant in Ubud costs 250,000 IDR ($30/person) and includes a market visit, instructions on how to prepare seven dishes, a cookbook, an apron, transport from your hotel, and a lot of eating.
 Initially, we were concerned when we discovered the teaching facilities included only one cooking station.
 However, everyone in the class had the opportunity to participate in preparing multiple dishes and overall, the course provided an enjoyable, tasty and enlightening overview to Balinese cuisine.
 Recommended.

-Note: We will write later in detail about Balinese cuisine and how it incorporates different roots, spices and chilies to create unique flavors and delicious sambals (sauces).
+Note: For a deeper dive into Balinese cuisine and how it incorporates different roots, spices and chilies to create unique flavors and delicious sambals (sauces) read out Bali Food Guide.

 Kecak Performance and Fire Dance